appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 s3-repo   true        14.223 KiB   1                4m10s                    9m48s
 ```

-Now if we check our azure storage container, we can see that the backup has been successful.
+Now if we check our Amazon S3 bucket, we can see that the backup has been successful.

 ![AWSSuccess](AWSStorageSuccess.png)

-> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up MySQL Database using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20AWS).
+> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up Elasticsearch Database using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20AWS).

 ## Recover Elasticsearch Database Using Stash